 What else you can do in and around Amsterdam

 Do you want to dive deep into the red-light district?
-Then book a Guide* who can show you all the secret spots.
-From the observation deck A’DAM Lookout* you have an amazing view over the city, all while enjoying a delicious cocktail.
-For football (or soccer) fans, we recommend the stadium tour*, on which you can get a glimpse of the “heart” of Ajax Amsterdam.
+Then book a → Guide* who can show you all the secret spots.
+From the → observation deck A’DAM Lookout* you have an amazing view over the city, all while enjoying a delicious cocktail.
+Or explore Amsterdam on an exciting → open-top bus and canal boat tour*.
 Or are you looking for something crazy?
-Then you might want to visit the Icebar* – we guarantee you it’s the coolest bar in Amsterdam.
-You can find more unforgettable Amsterdam adventures* here.
+Then you might want to visit the → Icebar* – we guarantee you it’s the coolest bar in Amsterdam.
+You can find more unforgettable → Amsterdam adventures* here.

 Arriving by plane

 If you travel to Amsterdam by plane, you’ll be landing at the airport Schiphol.
 That airport is modern and huge – please keep that in mind when catching your return flight.
 The cheapest way to get into the city centre is by train.
 A one-way ticket in second class is 4.20 Euros (Retrieved September 2016) and the train to the central station takes about 20 minutes.
 If you’re staying in Amsterdam for a longer time and want to use buses and trains, you might want to think about buying an → Amsterdam Travel Ticket, which covers the ride from and to the airport as well as local public transportation.